karensawrey/alias-js/README.md

 # ALIAS-js

-Welcome to **ALIAS-js** - JavaScript implementation of the decentralized, open, free **alias** protocol for GDPR-based data portability between services.
+Welcome to **ALIAS-js** — JavaScript implementation of the decentralized, open, free **alias** protocol for GDPR-based data portability between services.

-**alias** protocol is a part of the GDPR-centered data portability open source developer toolkit [GDPR.dev](https://gdpr.dev/).
+**alias** is GDPR-centric decentralized protocol for implementing data portability between services.
+It is a part of the GDPR-centered data portability open source developer toolkit [GDPR.dev](https://gdpr.dev/).

 Using **alias** protocol, you allow the users to choose their own "data bank" (authorization server) for storing their personal data dumps (defined by GDPR, CCPA, HIIPA, or any other data privacy regulation).
 This means that all the data they share with various online services can be securely stored in one place, without the need to duplicate or fully surrender the data to one singel social network or other website.